TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_1112.md

 # Exercises:

 1. Implement a GenServer which shall synchroniusly add in a state map a key value pair ex: "a" => 1 and asynchronicaly messages in a list which can be accessed through a key named "async".
-Implement a gracefull shutdown and a print.
+Implement a gracefull shutdown and a print. (first part)

 2. Implement two GenServers which shall have functionality for passing messages to each other and to themselves.
-The messages shall be saved in the GenServer's state.
+The messages shall be saved in the GenServer's state. (second part)